krystian2077/notes-app-frontend/README.md

 We set up our own account so that our notes are always available to us.

+The application has validation and authorization of user registration/login.

 The application is fully responsive so we can use it on a phone or laptop.